 The Xfloat component is used for signed 32-bit integer values.
 The .vvs0 sets the number of digits shown to the left of the decimal (useful for leading zeros).
 The .vvs1 sets the number of digits shown to the right of the decimal.
 The .key attribute allows for integrating one of the included example keyboards (must be set to .vscope global before use).

 The Button component is again highly customizable and integrates text in a momentary manner.
-Use images or event code to suit tastes.
+Use text, images and event code to suit tastes.

 The Progress bar component is for progress, thus a valid range of 0 to 100 to represent the percentage of progress.
 (Please no more requests to extend the range, even if many may give 110% effort).
 Best effects for progress are attained using images.

 The Picture component will allow any picture resource to display in the Picture component.
 Example p0.pic=3.
-It is important that the picture resource is the user defined size in .w and .h or the picture resource will over draw the picture component boundaries, or incorrectly insert adjoining data.
+It is important that the picture resource matches the user defined size in .w and .h or the picture resource will over draw the picture component boundaries, or incorrectly insert adjoining data.
 The Picture component is useful to represent multi-states and animation sequences.
+Note: when you want a background picture to a Page, do not create a full screen sized Picture component over top the .sta solid color page: This will likely result in flickering on redrawing.
+Rather, set the page to .sta image and set the now exposed .pic attribute to the desired Picture Resource image.
+In this manner you achieve a page background image without the background being the cause of flicker.

 The Crop component will replace its boundaries with the same location and boundaries from the picture resource pointed to with .picc.
 It is highly recommended that the picture resource being used is a full screen image to avoid errors (must be fullscreen image).
 The Crop component is useful to represent states.

 The Gauge component is a full circular component with value in degrees.
 This means a range of 0 to 360.
-Gauge components are not useful for stacking (example: a three handed clock), as the redrawn gauge will overwrite any lower gauge.
+In Basic, Discovery and Enhanced series: Gauge components are not useful for stacking (example: a three handed clock), as the redrawn gauge will overwrite any lower gauge.
 The gauge component is always a square in nature.
 Semi-circular gauges at the screen’s edge are not achieved with the gauge component.
+In the Intelligent series: a stackable gauge with highly customizable needles and out of bounds positioning can achieve many effects not possible in the other series.

 The Waveform component is used to plot y axis data points on up to 4 channels.
-Waveforms are never global.
+Waveforms are never global: in that adding datapoints with add/addt can only be done when waveform is on the active current page.
+Waveform .vscope of global allows plotted data to be maintained between page changes.
+Waveform .vscope of local, the data points are not retained, changing pages away and back will revert the waveform to an emptied state.
 Up to 4 waveforms can be used on a single page.
 The Waveform component is limited to a y axis data range of 0 to 255 or 0 to waveform height -1.
 As a data point is added, it will consume one column, with the next data point using the next column.
 Recent changes now allow a variable to be used in the add command.
 Example add 1,0,h0.val.
-As the waveform data points are not global, changing pages away and back will revert the waveform to an emptied state.
 The addt command becomes useful to refill the waveforms on page load (such coding remains within the user domain).

 The Timer component is not expected to be a high precision interrupt driven component.
 It is however useful for queueing reoccurring event code after elapsed .tim has expired.
 As code is sequentially processed, it is very easy for the time to process the requested user event code to exceed the .tim intervals and therefore not interrupt driven (to avoid such stack overflows) and not high precision.
 There is a hard limit on the maximum number of timers running in a single page, this limit is 12.
 Beware that the scrolling text component integrates 1 timer.
 Timer attributes can have a variable scope of global, event code is never global.
 As such timer code can only be triggered within the current page they are designed in.
 As the timer is a non visual component, they are added below the Design Canvas.

 The Variable component is a non visual component and also added below the Design Canvas.
-Variables are either 32 bit signed numeric or string content.
+Variables are either 32 bit signed numeric or string content can be selected with the .sta attribute at design time.

-The Dual-state button component is an expanded Button maintaining its state between toggles.
+The Dual-state button component is an expanded Button maintaining its toggling state between press/releases.

 The Checkbox component is another example of a lightweight dual-state component with less customization and lower memory usage.